Lom Municipality (Norway): Geography

-Lom is the "gateway" to the Jotunheimen Mountains and to Jotunheim National Park.
-The municipality contains the two highest peaks in Norway, Galdhøpiggen at 2468.53 m and Glittertind at 2464 m, which lie within the park.
+Lom Municipality is the "gateway" to the Jotunheimen Mountains and to Jotunheim National Park.
+The municipality contains the two highest peaks in all of Norway, Galdhøpiggen at 2468.53 m and Glittertinden at 2464 m, which both lie within the park.
+Galdhøpiggen is the highest mountain in the municipality (and all of Scandinavia).

-Lom is bordered on the northwest by the municipality of Skjåk, in the north by Lesja, in the east and southeast by Vågå, in the south by Vang all in Innlandet county.
-In the southwest, it is bordered by Luster municipality in Vestland county.
+Lom Municipality is bordered on the northwest by Skjåk Municipality, in the north by Lesja Municipality, in the east and southeast by Vågå Municipality, in the south by Vang Municipality all in Innlandet county.
+In the southwest, it is bordered by Luster Municipality in Vestland county.
 The main village of Fossbergom is situated in the Ottadalen valley at an elevation of 382 m above sea level.

 Climate

 The climate is very continental by Norwegian standards.
 Average annual precipitation (in Fossbergom) is 321 mm, and monthly 24-hr averages range from -10 C in January to 14 C in July.
 Summers are often sunny with daytime temperatures typically ranging from 14 C to 25 C. The large mountain areas in Lom are much colder and have more precipitation; snowy weather is possible even in summer at altitudes above 2000 m.
 Agriculture has for centuries used irrigation.